 - If you're making them in the fall, roast up cubed butternut squash dusted with spices

 - Pour enchilada red sauce over the top with the cheese.
-You can purchase it, or make your own from powder or from chiles.
+You can purchase it, or make your own.

 Make ahead tips